13 Sins

 Story & Plot Summary: 13 Sins

-Quick Plot Summary: 13 Sins is a Horror, Thriller film that crafts an atmosphere of dread and suspense, using psychological terror and visual scares.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2014, 13 Sins is a Horror, Thriller film directed by Daniel Stamm.
+The narrative crafts an atmosphere of dread and suspense, using psychological terror and visual scares.
+This summary provides a scannable look at the movie's central conflict involving Mark Webber.

 Story Breakdown